hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 The different components form a "functional gestalt", defined precisely by all the parts operating together at once.
 In fact, it
-seems reasonable to identify this gestalt with the *umwelt*.
+seems reasonable to identify this gestalt with the *umwelt* itself.
 There is no magic or phenomenology here, just an organism competent at living.
 And the competent organism